-- Bills addressed to the resident on file OR current resident should arrive on or around June 1st.
+- Bills addressed to the resident on file OR current resident should arrive on or around the beginning June 2020.

-- Payment is due by July 1st with a grace period for full payment without late penalty by September 3, 2019.
+- Payment is due by July 1st each year with a 60 day grace period for full payment without late penalty.

 - Download CVMC 9.50 Administrative Fee FAQ.